 - Faster Recovery from Wounds Poultices made from bamboo have the ability to treat infected wounds as well as to promote faster recovery from external wounds.
 The juice of the bamboo leaf contains methanol, which cleans and heals wounds.

 - Purifying Indoor Air Bamboo is a beautiful plant to keep indoors and yet has immense benefits for indoor air too.
-Bamboo was rated a score of 8.6/10 by NASA in the list of plants that purify air.
-It fights pollutants in the air, purifying the air from fomeldehyde, xylene and carbonmonoxide.
-Bags filled with bamboo charcoal can be kept indoors to absorb unpleasant odors and keep the house smelling fresh, while absorbing excess humidity that promotes mold growth as well.
+Bamboo was rated a score of 8.6/10 by NASA in the list of plants that purify the air.
+It fights pollutants in the air, purifying the air from formaldehyde, xylene and carbon monoxide.
+Bags filled with bamboo charcoal can be kept indoors to absorb unpleasant odors and keep the house smelling fresh while absorbing excess humidity that promotes mold growth as well.

 - Anti-Venomous Properties Ayurveda, the ancient science of health and wellbeing that stems from India, records bamboo extract as a potent neutralizer of poisons in the body.
 It is said to be effective against both scorpion and snake bites.
-The extract contains the highest amount of naturally-occuring silica, which is used in beauty to promote healthy nails, teeth and also to promote beautiful skin.
+The extract contains the highest amount of naturally-occurring silica, which is used in beauty to promote healthy nails, and teeth and also promotes beautiful skin.